 Car Symptoms With a Check Engine Light

-Not sure what the check engine light itself means?
-Start here: What Does the Check Engine Light Mean? β
+If you are not sure what the check engine light itself means, start with this simple explanation: What Does the Check Engine Light Mean?

 Choose the Symptom That Matches Best